 Results of the competitive objective review are taken into consideration by ACF in the selection of projects for funding; however, objective review scores and rankings are not binding.
 Scores and rankings are only one element used in the award decision-making process.
+ACF reserves the right to evaluate applications in the larger context of the overall portfolio by considering geographic distribution of federal funds (e.g., ensuring coverage of states, counties, or service areas) in its pre-award decisions.

 ACF may elect not to fund applicants with management or financial problems that would indicate an inability to successfully complete the proposed project.
 Applications may be funded in whole or in part.
 Successful applicants may be funded at an amount lower than that requested.
-ACF reserves the right to consider preferences to fund organizations serving emerging, unserved, or under-served populations, including those populations located in pockets of poverty.
-ACF will also consider the geographic distribution of federal funds in its award decisions.

-As required by the RHYA, priority for funding shall be given to public and private entities with experience in providing services to runaway, homeless, or street youth.
+As required by the RHY Act, priority for funding shall be given to public and private entities with experience in providing services to runaway, homeless, or street youth.
 Eligible applicants will be assessed on how well they sufficiently demonstrated and substantiated that they have experience in providing services to runaway and homeless youth.
-Applicants should refer to Section IV.2 The Project Description, Approach, and Organizational Capacity.
+Applicants should refer to Section IV.2.
+Application and Submission Information, The Project Description, Approach, and Organizational Capacity.